hurairamuzammal/Flex-Managment-System/README.md

 Student's Module.**
 Here's what i have done in this project
 # To Use You Can Use the following Username and Passwords:
-admin login:  username:admin  password: admin
+admin login:   username:admin     Password: admin
 teacher login: username:Username  Password:Username@123
 student login: username:abubaker  Password:abubaker
 # **Administrator Module:**

 I've implemented a "Sign In" feature that prompts users to enter their unique username and password for authentication.
 For now, I'm using "admin/admin" for testing.